Work Method Foundry Field Notes About Edge Brief

 In writing, in a week

-5 to 7 days later you get the written Edge Brief — the thesis, the system, the number, the path, and my honest read.
+5 to 7 days later you get the written Edge Brief — the thesis, the system, the number, the path, and my read.

 04 · Credited if we build